cryptosubh/blog/about.md

 ### Tutoring

-I tutor math and CS on the .
+I tutor math and CS in Manhattan between the east village and the UES.
+Discounts available if you are taking a class that aligns with my interests :).
 Click here for my [bio & a few student reviews] (https://www.wyzant.com/Tutors/rachel1792).

 ### Contact